DomizianoScarcelli/computer-science-sapienza-notes/Distributed Systems/Hashing on the Blockchain.md

 Exam:
   - Blockchain and Distributed Ledger Technologies
 ---
-Bitcoin uses SHA2-256 as a hashing function, while Ethereum uses Keccak-256.
+Bitcoin uses SHA2-256 as [[Hash Function]], while Ethereum uses Keccak-256.
 The more bits in the digest, the stronger the hashing function, and the less the probability of a collision.
 ### Merkle Trees
 Just like indexes in databases, which allows you to find an item in a constant time instead of having to linearly search it, a Merkle Tree allows you to find a transaction in a constant time.
 This is useful for light nodes ([[Light Nodes vs Full Nodes]]) which don't want to search over all the transactions.